JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 @ lecture 119

-	drop power-ups - double damae and/or fiting rate for 20 seconds? health boost?
+	drop power-ups - double damgae and/or fire rate for 20 seconds? health boost? one power-up to rule them all? let playerController give random bonus and flash text to show what it was?

 	have enemies test for active player before droppping bombs?